aesara-devs/aesara/doc/extending/scan.rst

 This optimization resembles PushOutNonSeqScan but it tries to push, out of the inner function, the computation that only relies on sequence and non-sequence inputs.
-The idea behing this optimization is that, when it is possible to do so, it is generally more computationally efficient to perform a single operation on a large tensor rather then perform that same operation many times on many smaller tensors.
+The idea behind this optimization is that, when it is possible to do so, it is generally more computationally efficient to perform a single operation on a large tensor rather then perform that same operation many times on many smaller tensors.
 In many cases, this optimization can